LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 >
 > **ICO guidance on Information reasonable accessible**

-Alternative access also doesn't apply to CIPFA, as the terms at [CIPFA Stats](https://www.cipfa.org/terms-and-conditions/cipfa-stats) have highly restrictive conditions of use.
+Alternative access doesn't apply to CIPFA, as the terms at [CIPFA Stats](https://www.cipfa.org/terms-and-conditions/cipfa-stats) have highly restrictive conditions of use.

 One of the ongoing FoI requests has gone to review, with aspects of the accessibility of the CIPFA publication covered.